LunaF28/lab02/README.md

 ### _Notes_:
 - Make sure to put your assignments in a folder named after your course.
 After you upload them to GitHub, your work is saved and you can get to it anytime.
-- Within `writing/git_command.md` and `writing/reflection.md`, you will find several TODOs awaiting your completion.
-As you work, please ensure to remove all TODO markers.
+- Within `writing/git_command.md` and `writing/reflection.md`, you will find several tasks awaiting your completion.
+As you work, please ensure to remove all markers indicating pending work.
-- For this lab, GatorGrader will verify that all TODOs have been eliminated and that your submission includes a minimum of 300 words.
+- For this lab, GatorGrader will verify that all indicators of incomplete tasks have been addressed and that your submission includes a minimum of 300 words.

 ## Resources
 - Git Documentation: https://git-scm.com/doc